rapidspeciation/mechanitis_melinaea/README.md

-# mechanitis_melinaea
-Code and data underlying the manuscript by Eva van der Heijden et al. on Mechanitis and Melinaea diversification.
+# Code and data underlying the manuscript by Eva van der Heijden et al. on Mechanitis and Melinaea butterfly diversification.

 Figure 1: